Back to Rogers Family Tree

 On the left is a photograph of me holding newly arrived grandson Henry on the occasion of my 64th birthday lunch in 2004 L to R: Rebecca William (No 1 grandson), Me with Henry, Eliza (No 1 Grandaughter) and son-in-law Tom.

 After leaving Ulstein in 1990, Sue and I moved from Edinburgh down to South Petherton in Somerset and purchased a general store in South Petherton.
 Together we turned the shop into a specialist Delicatessen which we called Provender and became one of the first UK shops to sell our products on-line from a web site designed and coded by me.
 Our internet activity generated over a third of our turnover by 2005 when we sold the business, which is still trading but the new owners stopped the internet side which would probably be huge by now with the subsequent growth of on-line sales.
 We retired in 2005 and bought the barge Harmonie II which we lived aboard and cruised.
 We sold Harmonie in 2015.
-We are currently living in New Zealand.

 Back to Rogers Family Tree